-IBT is currently located at 2400 Walsh Avenue, Santa Clara, California, in a facility of approximately 60,000 square feet.
-Lamson Institute, another branch of IBT, is located at 5819 NW Loop 410, Suite 160, San Antonio, Texas.
-The San Antonio Campus occupies a facility of approximate 30,000 square feet.
+National Career Education, a branch of IBT, is located at 6249 Sunrise Boulevard, Citrus Heights, California.
+This campus has a facility of approximately 51,000 square feet.

+Lamson Institute, another branch of IBT is located at 5819 NW Loop 410, Suite160, San Antonio, Texas.
+The San Antonio Campus occupies a facility of approximately 30,000 square feet.

-Prospective enrollees are encouraged to visit the physical facilities of the School and to discuss personal educational and occupational plans with School personnel prior to enrolling or signing enrollment agreements.
+Prospective enrollees are encouraged to visit the physical facilities of the School and to discuss their personal, educational, and occupational plans with School personnel prior to enrolling.